jazzband/django-analytical/docs/services/spring_metrics.rst

 =====================================

 `Spring Metrics`_ is a convesions analysis tool.
-It shows you the top converting sources, search keywords ande landing pages.
-The real-time dashboard shows you how customers interacted with your website and how to increase conversion.
+It shows you the top converting sources, search keywords and landing pages.
+The real-time dashboard shows you how customers interact with your website and how to increase conversion.

 .. _`Spring Metrics`: http://www.springmetrics.com/